r4victor/tenthousandmeters/content/blog/python_bts_06.md

 ## Special methods based on slots

 Recall the `PyType_Ready()` function that initializes types and does slot inheritance.
-It also adds special methods to a type based on the defined slots. `PyType_Ready()` calls `add_operators()` to do that.
-The `add_operators()` function iterates over the `slotdefs` entries.
+It also adds special methods to a type based on the implemented slots. `PyType_Ready()` calls `add_operators()` to do that.
+The `add_operators()` function iterates over the entries in the `slotdefs` array.
 For each entry, it checks whether the special method specified by the entry should be added to the type's dictionary.
-A special method is added if it's not already defined and if the type defines the slot specifed by the entry.
-For example, if the `__add__()` special method is not defined on a type, but the type defines the `nb_add` slot, `add_operators()` puts `__add__()` in the type's dictionary.
+A special method is added if it's not already defined and if the type implements the slot specified by the entry.
+For example, if the `__add__()` special method is not defined on a type, but the type implements the `nb_add` slot, `add_operators()` puts `__add__()` in the type's dictionary.

 What is `__add__()` set to?
 Like any other method, it must be set to some descriptor to behave like a method.
-While methods defined by a programmer are function, methods set by `add_operators()` are wrapper descriptors.
+While methods defined by a programmer are functions, methods set by `add_operators()` are wrapper descriptors.
 A wrapper descriptor is a descriptor that stores two things:

-* It stores a wrapped slot function.
-This function "does the work" for a special method.
-For example, the wrapper descriptor of the `__add__()` special method of the `float` type stores `float_add()`.
+* It stores a wrapped slot.
+A wrapped slot "does the work" for a special method.
+For example, the wrapper descriptor of the `__add__()` special method of the `float` type stores `float_add()` as a wrapped slot.
 * It stores a wrapper function.
-This function is the `wrapper` member of a `slotdef` entry.
+A wrapper function "knows" how to call the wrapped slot.
+It is `wrapper` of a `slotdef` entry.

-When we call a special method that was added by the `add_operators()` function, we call a wrapper descriptor.
+When we call a special method that was added by `add_operators()`, we call a wrapper descriptor.
 When we call a wrapper descriptor, it calls a wrapper function.
-A wrapper descriptor passes to a wrapper function the same arguments that we pass to a special methods plus the wrapped slot function.
-Finally, the wrapper function calls the wrapped slot function.
+A wrapper descriptor passes to a wrapper function the same arguments that we pass to a special methods plus the wrapped slot.
+Finally, the wrapper function calls the wrapped slot.

-The reason two have a wrapper function is because it knows the right way to call the slot.
-Let's see what it means with an example.

-Recall the `slotdefs` entries corresponding to the `nb_add` slot:
+Let's see how a built-in type that implements the `nb_add` slot gets its `__add__()` and `__radd__()` special methods.
+Recall the `slotdef` entries corresponding to `nb_add`:

 ```C
 static slotdef slotdefs[] = {